Celtic Boy Names and Irish Boy Names

 MOLAN: servant of the storm

-MOLLOY, MALLOY: noble chief
+MOLLOY, MALLOY: noble chief.
+A Gaelic boys names.

 MONOHAN: monk